tc39/notes/es7/2016-03/march-29.md

 WH: Can get tearing on racy unaligned accesses.

-LH: Racy accesses are aligned
+LHN: Racy accesses are aligned

 WH: But in the spec you allow accesses at arbitrary unaligned byte offsets in DataViews.